1995parham-learning/pi/README.md

 ## Intrdoduction

-I have an old (version 3) raspberry pi from the era in which I worked on IoT. here I tried to configure it with Arch.
+I have an old (version 3) raspberry pi from the era in which I worked on IoT. here I tried to configure it with Arch (aarch64). also I bought a new raspberry pi (verion 4) and I want to install Arch (armv7).

 ## Arch on ARM